The Murdering Woodsman

 I’m continuously surprised at how stunted our language is in its ability to describe pain.
 We seem to only grasp at its shadows with metaphors—and that too not to describe the totality of the pain experience but just enough to distinguish one type of pain from another.
 Chronic cough can feel like anything from a game of whack-a-mole to a grinding axe.
 All the different types of ‘pain in head’ associated with depression and anxiety have to succumb to metaphors because there is no obvious physicality or locus of pain.
 Unfortunately, the medical community relies on frequency metrics and Likert scales to understand this phenomenon.
 If diagnostic criteria made room for metaphoric expressions of pain, we’d probably understand, empathize, and treat people better.

-Constructing a metaphor is not really an easy task either.
+Constructing a metaphor isn’t really an easy task either.
 It requires a detached observer-state to isolate and examine the feeling of pain while simultaneously coping with it.
+To fully observe it is impossible for the same reason it’d be wholly disturbing to look directly into the eyes of your assaulter in the midst of an assault.
 The murdering woodsman manifested as a metaphor for me because tuberculosis fundamentally felt psychotic.
+In the absence of vocabulary, the depth of pain had to be attributed to a 4 by 7 blade, its chronicity to the rhythm of a chopping axe, its dominance to a physically insurmountable man, its isolation to the unknown woods, and its indifference to nature’s predator.

-But there are also pain experiences that I believe completely elude all language and metaphors.
+But there are also pain experiences that seem to completely elude all language and metaphors.
 About a year ago, I brought up the topic of sexual assault to a male colleague.
 As soon as I mentioned these words, his expression turned into something that resembled disgust.
 All the organs on his face contracted as if I had stuck a piece of rotten fruit in his face.
-I was confused by his reaction until I realized that it’s not possible for (most) men to empathize with sexual assault.
+I was confused by his reaction until I realized that it wasn’t possible for him (and probably most) to empathize with sexual assault.
 It’s an abstract horror.
 There is no language to communicate the pain experience, and so it remains unknown.
 Women who experience sexual assault (across the entire spectrum of sexual violence) are unable to describe it even as an abstraction.
-The dissociative response to this type of violence doesn’t allow the mind to observe the pain.
-We often hear the vocabulary of being “humiliated”, “loss of dignity”, “objectified”, but most all women agree that this is an incredible failure of language.
+The dissociative response to this type of violence doesn’t even allow the mind to observe the pain, making even metaphors inaccessible.
+We often hear the vocabulary of “humiliation”, “loss of dignity”, “objectified”, but most all women agree that this is an incredible failure of language.
 Women are often portrayed as paralyzed in the aftermath of a sexual assault-- attributed to feelings of guilt, shame, or fear.
 Although this may be true, the physical and verbal paralysis is also because there is literally no way to explain the pain to one’s own self, to make the body understand.

 I don’t know if vocabulary for pain can be invented.
 Over time, it seems like pain will be less of a feeling and more of an emergent property.
 Metaphors will no longer be sufficient, at least not in their current forms of expression.
 I imagine them to be full-blown character narratives that will co-evolve with the pain experience.
 The murdering woodsman will start to change his clothes, trim his beard, and build himself a shed where he can sharpen his blade.